Phils-Hub-Org/Call-of-Duty-World-at-War-Modtools-Patch/README.md

 Install WaW

-Drop Official Treyarch Modtools into waw root dir
+Drop Official Treyarch Modtools into a clean waw installation.

-Drop this patch into waw root dir (overwrite all when asked)
+Drop this patch in same folder (must obv drop after the modtools, not before).

 Official Call of Duty: World at War Modtools: